-Raise the needle bar to its highest point by turning the balance wheel, lift the feeding foot by means of the lifting lever (3, Fig. 1), and draw the material backward about 3 inches; then cut the threads close to the work.
+Raise the needle bar to its highest point by turning the balance wheel, lift the feeding foot by means of the lifter (3, Fig. 1), and draw the material backward about 3.inches; then, cut the threads close to the work.
 Leave both ends of thread under the feeding foot.
 To Regulate the Tensions